-Your new HO Steam Engine is equipped with the exclusive M.T.H.
+Your new HO Steam engine is equipped with the exclusive M.T.H.
 Proto-Sound® 3.0 digital sound and control system.
 In plain English, this means your locomotive contains state-of-the-art electronics providing realistic digital sounds, puffing smoke perfectly synchronized with chuffing sounds and motion, precisely controlled speed in increments of 1 scale mile per hour, and much, much, more.

-Compatibility -
+Compatibility

-The Proto-Sound 3.0 system is universally compatible with track power and/or signal combinations including Conventional AC (regular AC transformer), DCC/Motorola (NMRA Digital Command Control), or DCS (MTH Digital Command System).
+The Proto-Sound 3 system is universally compatible with track power and/or signal combinations including analog DC (regular DC transformer), DCC (NMRA Digital Command Control), or DCS (MTH Digital Command System).
 Simply set your engine on the rails, apply any one of these power/signal sources, and move out!
-The Proto-Sound 3.0 system automatically senses the track environment and adapts accordingly.
-For the Ps3 E+ Engines you will need to ensure that the DCS/DCC switch is in the correct position.
-A vast array of realistic operation is automatic when the engine is run on conventional AC.
+The Proto-Sound 3 system automatically senses the track environment and adapts accordingly.
+A vast array of realistic operation is automatic when the engine is run on analog DC.
 You can expand access to features in a DCC environment.
 Experience the most your new locomotive has to offer in the simple to use yet powerful world of DCS.
 To be clear, DCS is NOT a proprietary version of DCC, as some other manufacturers offer.
 DCS is a comprehensive layout control system designed with one primary goal: make model trains do amazingly realistic things using a simple and intuitive controller.
 We put the complexity on the inside, and the fun in your hands!